Corrosion Control Treatment

-Sample collection instructions for the homeowners follow EPA-recommended procedures.
+Sample collection instructions for the homeowners follow Environmental Protection Agency (EPA) recommended procedures.
 Samples are collected by the homeowners after the water has been standing in the household plumbing for more than 6 hours.
 When samples are returned to the Water Bureau, they are put through a screening process to ensure they meet the regulatory requirements before being sent to the lab.
 This ensures that the results from all the samples analyzed by the lab will be used to determine compliance with the Lead and Copper Rule and will not be invalidated due to sampling issues.
 If lead levels are over 15 parts per billion*, the action level established by the Environmental Protection Agency to monitor the effectiveness of corrosion treatment, in more than 10% of these homes, the Portland Water Bureau notifies its customers and performs outreach and education to those most at-risk for lead exposure.
 In the most recent round of monitoring, more than 10% of homes were above the action level for lead in water.

 *One part per billion corresponds to one penny in $10,000,000 or approximately one minute in 2,000 years.